Agenda

 Government Edge Panel: The Sovereign CIO with the DoD, ATO, DHA

-Chris Crozier - Chief Information Officer & Deputy Secretary at Defence Digital Group of Department of Defence Mark Sawade - CIO at the ATO Radi Kovacevic - CIO at the Dept of Home Affairs Read More
+Chris Crozier - Chief Information Officer & Deputy Secretary at Defence Digital Group of Department of Defence Mark Sawade - CIO at the ATO Radi Kovacevic - Chief Digital Officer at the Dept of Home Affairs Read More

 Three of Canberra’s leading CIOs join us to debate: